 Methods

 The family of lungless salamanders, Plethodontidae, makes up roughly 70% of all extant salamander species (28 genera, ~465 out of 655 named species; AmphibiaWeb) and is geographically wide-spread.
 As their name suggests, this family is characterized by a lack of lungs, breathing only through their skin and a small patch inside their mouths.
 The permeability of this skin necessary for appropriate oxygen intake also results in very little resistance to evaporative water loss.
-Thus, plethodontid species are particularly prone to fatal desiccation, and therefore they often occupy crevices under rocks and logs or in ephemeral pools in arid conditions.
+Thus, plethodontid species are particularly prone to fatal desiccation, and therefore often occupy crevices under rocks and logs or in ephemeral pools in arid conditions.
 Adult body sizes range from 15 mm to over 100 mm snout-vent length (Baken and Adams 2019), and occupy an impressive diversity of microhabitats, including terrestrial, aquatic, cave, fossorial, saxicolous, and arboreal microhabitats (Blankers et al 2012, Baken and Adams 2019).
 The majority of plethodontid species live in North America; however, several species live in South America and central Europe, and one species is found in South Korea (Figure ___; Petranka 1998).
 For this study, we exclude European and Asian species, focusing on 311 New World plethodontids for which distributional, phylogenetic, and microhabitat data were available.

 Microhabitat Use